-The ATE program supports proposals in three major tracks: Projects, Centers, and Targeted Research in Technician Education.
+The ATE program supports proposals in a variety of tracks including Projects, Centers, and Targeted Research in Technician Education.
 For more information about the ATE program, please visit the resources listed below:

 - The ATE home page on the National Science Foundation site provides an overview of the ATE program, contact information for the associated program officers, and examples of recent awards.